Unique Features of BORIN STELTH Solid-State Reference Electrodes

 When your soil surrounding your CP system is frozen, your STELTH reference electrodes become safely inactive.
 Once the environment thaws, the cell reactivates and can be used again – without maintenance of any kind.
 Thousands of BORIN STELTH reference electrodes have been used in frozen soils such as Russia, Sweden, Alaska, et cetera, with successful results.

 Each BORIN STELTH reference electrode is individually calibrated against a Calomel reference electrode.
 (This calibration method is impossible to do with the old-fashioned plaster backfilled reference electrodes.)
-The STELTH reference electrodes are then tested for internal impedance, continuity, sensitivity, stability, and finally uniquely serialized – allowing for traceability of any single cell throughout its lifetime.
+The STELTH reference electrodes are then tested for internal impedance, continuity, sensitivity, stability, and finally, each half-cell is uniquely serialized – allowing for traceability of any single cell throughout its lifetime.
 Certificates are provided for each reference electrode to the end user.

 Our manufacturing procedures include the following tests: